gardener/landscaper/docs/proposals/ExtenalConfiguration.md

   imports: # defines optional mapping for better structuring in the config
   - from: root.namespace
     to: namespace

+  exports:
+  - from: root.namespace
+    to: namespace

   staticData:
+  - value:
+      root:
+        namespace: default
   - name: main
   - name: main-secrets
 ```